Lowleyworm/gallery_shell/README.md

 ------------
 * ImageMagick (http://www.imagemagick.org/) for the `convert` utility.
 * JHead (http://www.sentex.net/~mwandel/jhead/) for EXIF data extraction
+===
+EDIT:
+* ffmpeg and ffprobe (https://ffmpeg.org/) for converting an extracting information from movies I also was using Cygwin, so I changed the exif utility to exiv2; it seems to work exactly the same.
+===

 On a debian-based system (Ubuntu), just run `apt-get install imagemagick jhead` as root.